AdaCore/training_material/courses/rust_essentials/015_overview/01_what_is_rust.rst

 -  Statically compiled

-   -  :rust:`rustc` uses LLVM as its backend
+   -  :toolname:`rustc` uses LLVM as its backend

 -  Rust supports many platforms and architectures